PrasadKumbre/Expense_Tracker_System/README.md

 ---

 ## Future Enhancements
-- **Cloud Sync**: Sync data with cloud storage for backup and multi-device access.
+- **Cloud Sync**: Sync data with cloud storage for backup and multi-device access with help of Firebase.
 - **Budget Tracker**: Implement a feature to track budgets for different categories.

 ---